 Jonathan Marks' research interests and projects include:

-- the implications of behavioral psychology and behavioral economics for public policy, especially counterterrorism and catastrophe planning
+- the implications of behavioral psychology and behavioral economics for public policy (including obesity policy and public health emergency planning);

-In 2011-12, Jonathan co-organized a lecture series on food ethics, and a symposium on the impact of industry funding on health related food research.
-The latter built on an earlier workshop on a similar topic in March 2008.
+In 2012, Jonathan co-organized a lecture series on food ethics, and a symposium on the impact of industry funding on health related food research.
+In the lecture series, Jonathan gave a lecture on The Future of Food Ethics.

 In 2008 - 9, Jonathan organized a lecture series sponsored by the Rock Ethics Institute entitled "Bioethics Without Borders."
 For more information, click here.

-In August 2007, Jonathan co-organized an international neuroethics conference at Penn State.
+In August 2007, Jonathan co-organized an exploratory workshop on industry-sponsored health-related food research and an international neuroethics conference.
 For more information about the conference and to watch the conference sessions, click here.

 (c) Jonathan H. Marks (2012) (image)